jaerrib/jaerrib.github.io/pelican/content/pages/saxon_games.md

 grid.
 However, instead of "checkers with hit points" or making connections with stones, Cyngesheall take more direct inspiration from Hnefatafl.
-Aside from the setup, the primary differentiation is that the number of player pieces is even instead of asymmetrical, and each player has a king, which must reach the opposite corner rather than an edge.
+Aside from the setup, the primary differentiation is that the number of player pieces is even instead of asymmetrical, and both players have a king, which must reach the opposite corner rather than an edge.
+In addition, both players have a "commander" which moves similarly to a queen in chess.
 It currently features the same stones as Mǽrstánas but uses them in a completely different manner.

 #### Game Rules